tedmoore/schelp2/docs/Classes/String.md

 ### `help`
-Performs [#-findHelpFile](#-findhelpfile) on this, and opens the file it if it exists, otherwise opens the main helpfile.
+Performs [findHelpFile](#findhelpfile) on this, and opens the file it if it exists, otherwise opens the main helpfile.
 ```supercollider
 "Document".help;
 "foobar".help;